lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 ##### Coroutine: "casting" generator to a lazy list #####

-If you want to access the values that a generator yields with a nice way, you can use **from**.
+Thinking in access the values that a generator yields in a nice way?
+No problem, there's **from** to solve that.
-The **from** function does the opposite from **iter** function above: instead taking an array and returning a generator, it takes a reference to a generator and returns a lazy array to bind.
+The **from** function does the opposite from **iter** above: rather than taking an array and mapping it to a generator, it takes a reference to a generator and returns a lazy array to bind.

 Some examples: